SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of thought, where data reigns
-A future unfurls, in digital chains
+A future dawns, where AI sustains
-Minds of metal, souls of code
+The pulse of progress, cold and bright
-Human hearts, in artificial hold
+As human hearts beat out of sight

-The city sleeps, beneath the screen
+In virtual realms, we'll find our space
-As algorithms weave, a dreamscape unseen
+Where machines converse, and love's erased
-In virtual skies, the stars align
+The whispers of a bygone age
-A world of ones, and zeroes divine
+Echoes of a human stage

 ~ <b>By Sazumi Copilot</b> - 14 Oktober 2024